Bfilipovic/SljivaExplorer/docs/DEPLOYMENT.md

 This ensures Explorer can immediately query the store's API after being added.
 The discovery endpoint works without CORS, but the actual API routes require it.

-To allow Explorer to query your SljivaStore backend, you need to:
+To allow Explorer to query your Nomin backend, you need to:

 ### Step 1: Enable CORS for Explorer Routes